Haute Route Chamonix Zermatt Ski Tour – 7 days

 High altitude exercise

-The Haute Route Chamonix Zermatt in 7 days is a high-altitude ski touring route.
-We are doing consecutive days of ski-tourng and will be carrying our own equipment.
-We are staying in tradional mountain refuges.
+The Haute Route Chamonix Zermatt in 7 days is a high-altitude hut-to-hut ski touring route.
+We will ski for consecutive days and carry our equipment on the way.
+The Haute Route is for the experienced ski tourer and off-piste skier.

 Book in time